peristron/signalfoundry_v3/README.md

 ## Feedback, questions, and contributions

-Questions, feedback, suggestions, bug reports, and focused pull requests are welcome.
+Questions, feedback, suggestions, bug reports, and focused pull requests are welcome (and yes, I already know this code-base is too monolithic~).

 | If you want to... | Recommended GitHub route |
 |---|---|